 - be able to communicate mathematics to others in written and oral formats

 - be able to communicate in the formal language of proof-based mathematics

-- be competitive in securing employment requiring either an undergraduate degree in mathematics or significant quantitative reasoning skills, or gaining admittance to programs of advanced study.
+- be competitive in securing employment teaching middle school or high school mathematics or gaining admittance to programs of advanced study